The Inspired Engagement Team

 Scott is the founder and president of Inspired Engagement, LLC, a consulting firm that inspires significant, sustainable, strengths-based change within individuals and organizations.
-In this position, Scott has led multiple projects to evaluate and improve higher education employee engagement, organizational culture, and individual working relationships.
+In this position, Scott has led multiple projects to evaluate and improve employee engagement, organizational culture, and individual working relationships.
 Scott has significant experience in executive development of both individuals and teams.

 During his 43 years in the Maricopa Community College system, Scott served in numerous appointed and elected leadership and academic roles, including Tenured Faculty, Program Director, Director, Department of Athletics, President of the Phoenix College Faculty, and member of the Maricopa Community College District Faculty Executive Council.
 Scott served as president of the National Alliance of Two-Year College Athletic Administrators and Executive Board Member of the National Association of Collegiate Directors of Athletics.
 Scott is a member of the International Chair Academy facilitation team, an organization dedicated to advancing excellence in organizational leadership globally through workshops, coaching, mentoring, and publication.

 Scott’s education, training, and experience bring diverse skills to his work as he consults with many organizations throughout the United States and Canada who wish to create significant, sustainable, strengths-based change.
 Scott is a graduate of Arizona State University and holds a Master’s in Administration from Northern Arizona University.
-He is a certified Gallup CliftonStrengths coach and a certified facilitator of Five Behaviors ® of Cohesive Teams, Productive Conflict, Everything DiSC, Appreciative Inquiry, Interest-Based Negotiations, and Change Intelligence.
+He is a certified Gallup CliftonStrengths coach and a certified facilitator of Five Behaviors® of Cohesive Teams, Productive Conflict, Everything DiSC, Appreciative Inquiry, Interest-Based Negotiations, and Change Intelligence.

 Dr. Judy Korb is the Interim President and CEO at Johnson County Community College in Overland Park, Kansas.
 She has served the College in various capacities for more than 34 years.
 She most recently was Interim Executive Vice President of Student Success and Engagement.
 She served as Executive Vice President of Instruction and Operations from 2013 to 2017.
 She left her executive role in 2017 to start a consulting business.
 Still, she stayed connected to JCCC as an adjunct professor for the Business department and holds the title of Executive Vice President, Emerita, Instruction and Operations.